 Options leverage is a core concept of options trading.
-For a given capital outlay, investing in options will increase your potential returns compared with investing in the underlying stock.
-However, options leverage works both ways by also increasing the potential losses.
+For a given capital outlay, investing in options may offer the possibility of greater returns compared to investing in the underlying stock.
+However, options leverage works both ways — it can amplify gains, but it can also magnify losses.

-Options leverage is inherent to options trading and allows you to use call or put options to earn the returns on a specific amount of stock (usually 100 shares per contract) with less money than purchasing the stock outright.
+Options leverage is inherent to options trading and allows you to use call or put options to seek returns on a specific amount of stock (usually 100 shares per contract) with less money than purchasing the stock outright.

 What Is Leverage?

-Leverage applies to a variety of different financial products.
-The leverage example most familiar to people is the purchase of a home.
+Leverage applies to a variety of financial products.
+The leverage example perhaps most familiar to people is the purchase of a home.

 Using a mortgage leverages your cash to potentially get higher returns.